JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7880 days**.

-And here is a just a random fact -  **The first ever "World Summit on Toilets" was held in Singapore in November 2001**.
+And here is a just a random fact -  **Bobby Carpenter was the first American player to score 50 goals in a season**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)